Vivian Stanshall: After the Bonzos

-Throughout this period, still suffering badly with anxiety and now drinking heavily to self-medicate, Stanshall nonetheless continued to write, record and tour with Freaks and GRIMMS (and briefly as guest touring frontman for The Temperance Seven in 1972).
+Throughout this period, still suffering badly with anxiety and now drinking heavily to self-medicate, Stanshall nonetheless continued to write, record and tour with Freaks and Grimms (and briefly as guest touring frontman for The Temperance Seven in 1972).
 He was also a regular guest, broadcaster and presenter on numerous series on BBC radio.

 Despite his ongoing personal difficulties, Stanshall's humorous exploits continued unabated.
 His adventures with long-time drinking buddy Keith Moon (who would become Stanshall's regular partner in crime for much of the 1970s after producing and appearing on Stanshall's single "Suspicion") were legendary.
 In one quite possibly apocryphal example, Stanshall visited a tailor's shop where he admired a pair of trousers on display.
 Moon then arrived, posing as another customer, and admired the same trousers, demanding to buy them.
-When Stanshall protested, the two men fought and split the trousers in two, so that they ended up with one leg each.
-The tailor was understandably beside himself.
-Then, a one-legged actor—hired by Stanshall and Moon—would enter the scene, see the split trousers and proclaim: 'Ah!
+When Stanshall protested, the two men fought and split the trousers in two, so that they ended up with one leg each; the tailor, understandably, became furious.
+Then, a one-legged actor – hired by Stanshall and Moon – arrived, saw the split trousers, and proclaimed: "Ah!
 Just what I was looking for!
-I'll buy them!'
+I'll buy them!"

 Thanks to his association with John Peel, in 1971 Stanshall was asked to fill in for the disc jockey while he was on a month's holiday.
-The resulting short series, entitled Vivian Stanshall's Radio Flashes, was recorded under the supervision of Peel's regular producer John Walters and broadcast on BBC Radio One on Saturday afternoons during August 1971.
+The resulting short series, titled Vivian Stanshall's Radio Flashes, was recorded under the supervision of Peel's regular producer John Walters and broadcast on BBC Radio One on Saturday afternoons during August 1971.
 The series of four two-hour programmes were a mix of music and specially written and recorded comedic sketches.
-Out of the original four episodes, only episodes 2, 3 and 4 remain in the BBC archives, and these were re-broadcast on BBC Radio 4 Extra in 2014 and again in 2016.
+Of the original four episodes, only episodes 2, 3 and 4 remain in the BBC archives; these were re-broadcast on BBC Radio 4 Extra in 2014 and again in 2016.
 All four episodes and a Christmas 1971 compilation special have also circulated among collectors as low-quality, edited off-air recordings since the 1970s.
 Contributors to the sketches in Radio Flashes included Moon, Traffic's Jim Capaldi and actress Chris Bowler.
 The sketches included a four-part serial adventure titled "Breath From The Pit", featuring the surreal exploits of a Dick Barton or Bulldog Drummond-style gentleman adventurer, Colonel Knutt (played by Stanshall) and his working-class sidekick, the 'likeable cheeky cockney, Lemmy'.
-This character was a thinly-veiled parody of the character of the same name from Charles Chilton's Journey into Space, with Moon playing the role of Lemmy.
+This character was a thinly veiled parody of the character of the same name from Charles Chilton's Journey into Space, with Moon playing the role of Lemmy.